Acid Reflux Diet: Foods to Eat, Foods to Avoid, Meal Timing & Indian Food Chart Skip to content

 If reflux is mainly at night, focus most on dinner changes.
 That is where many people get the fastest improvement in comfort.

-Tea And Coffee Tips Without Overreaction
+Tea and Coffee Tips Without Overreaction

 Many people in India start the day with tea.
 The issue is not always tea itself.
 The issue is often tea timing and what you eat with it.